jaimemartinagui/Computer-Basics/README.md

 ### 4. Binary subtraction

-The first step we have to take in order to create the subtraction is to addres the binary negative numbers.
+The first step we have to take in order to create the subtraction is to generate binary negative numbers.

 <p><strong>Binary negative numbers</strong></p>

-We are going to use the **Two's complement** approach to represent negative numbers in binary.
+We are going to use the **"Two's complement"** approach to represent negative numbers in binary.
 This can be done just by following some steps:

 1. Take the binary representation of the positive value (this is, to construct -8, take 8 in binary -> 1000).
 2. Add one extra 0 bit at the beginning (1000 -> 01000)